andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Because that's exactly what he would say.

 <h4 class="article-subheader">Andy, You Shit!</h4>
-As rehearsals continue & get more runs under our belt we get more comfortable with the piece.
+As rehearsals continue we get more comfortable with each run under our belt.
 Less thinking and more emoting.

-And then the Saturday before the shows I was feeling really comfortable.
+On the Saturday before the shows I was feeling really comfortable.

 During one pass of Lewistons I shot Mark a little wave. *Hey, how ya doin'*.
 He gave an eye-rolley smirk and wrote "Andy, you shit!" in his notebook.

-And on the first nude pass I hit Mark with a pec blast.
+And then on the first nude pass I hit Mark with a pec blast.

 <div class="tenor-gif-embed" data-postid="4754376" data-share-method="host" data-aspect-ratio="1.79856" data-width="100%"><a href="https://tenor.com/view/terry-crews-muscle-chest-pecs-move-gif-4754376">Terry Crews Pecs GIF</a>from <a href="https://tenor.com/search/terry+crews-gifs">Terry Crews GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

-This resulted in what I have to imagine is a completely novel entry in Marks notebook, "Andy, you fuck!"
+This resulted in what I have to imagine is a completely novel entry in Marks notebook,

-After each run Mark would give us notes while we're gathered around him on the floor.
+"Andy, you fuck!"

 When Mark read his notes for me on this run I *literally* rolled around on the floor laughing.
-A little bit of levity is warranted when doing the same thing over and over again for hours at a time.
+A little bit of levity is warranted as we approach 60 hours of rehearsal time.
 As Mark said, "I didn't want anybody in this piece who took themselves too seriously."
 Well, brother, you got what you asked for with Uncle Andy.